xiaotiand/FunFor/README.md

 to get an example.

+Also, see ?optimal_size for how to determine the optimal size of a tree fit.
+See ?predict.mvRF for how to predict from new observations based on a fitted FunFor model.

 The typical running time of a FunFor model on data with sample size n=100, number of scalar predictors p=100, and length of functional curves T=100 is about 276s (4.6min).

 > system.time(FunFor(formula, data, mtry = 40, ntree = 10, npc = 3, m_split = 10))